The MAK Pellet Grill Fans Facebook group is very active and helpful.

 While you’ve got everything taken apart, also empty your firepot of any ash, and scrub the thermocouple with a bit of steel wool until it is shiny again.

 If this happens, to quiet the alarm, press any button on the Pellet Boss.
 Leave the lid closed, and unplug the grill from the wall.
 Allow enough time for the flareup to die down before opening your lid.
-Once any flareups have burned down, you may plug the grill back in and resume cooking.
+Once any flareups have burned down and the metal has cooled, clean out the firepot, plug the grill back in and resume cooking.

 Cleaning the inside of the grill regularly will help minimize the chance of getting a flare up.